sh-valery/microservices-logging/readme.md

 It's a simple service that accepts a request from a user, checks auth, takes response from the FX service and return it to the user.

 ### RPC FX service
-It's our intenal service that accepts a request from the gateway, and
+It's our intenal service that accepts a request from the gateway, and returns fx rate for the currency pair.
+API is defined in IDL folder.

 # Logging system
 Loggers are define in logger package, it has a structured and sugared loggers.
 There is a middleware that logs every request and time of processing.

-Additionally logger has a withContext wrapper, the withContext func takes the trackID from the ctx, to avoid passing the trackID in every log function.